Ilona Tiemens-van Putten and Janet Molewijk-Herbrink.

 Below we introduce ourselves.

 My name is Ilona Tiemens-van Putten.
-I am a doctor, about to become a general practitioner and former midwife.
+I am a doctor, about to become a general practitioner.

 I was pregnant with my third child in 2014, after already having two healthy sons.
 Around 17 weeks of pregnancy, the child’s heart had stopped beating for more than 2 weeks.
 I did not want to damage the baby and have a good look at it after birth and decided to put it in water immediately after birth.
 He was very dark and his skin was peeling right after he was born.